vicaloy/android-overplay/README.md

 - Two Subscription Options:
 Manual Subscription/Unsubscription:
 Use explicit methods to start and stop listening to the gyroscope sensor.

 Automatic Flow Cancellation:
 Collect the Flow in a ViewModel or Coroutine scope, and cancel the Job when you no longer need updates.
+See logcat with "MainViewModel".

 ## 🛠️ Technologies Used